beaurancourt/blog/markdown/rewriting-isfjall.md

 + What is Tyr? (the god of law)
 + What are Storalfs? (hobgoblins)
-+ Why is the Hall of Judgement important? (seek an audience with tyr, read the book in the vault of law)
++ Why is the Hall of Judgment important? (seek an audience with Tyr, read the book in the vault of law)
 + How does Geirolf sense that it's all connected? (omen reading)

 Geirolf also has two main questions for the party: